 This Vegan Kale and Leek Risotto is a comforting, gluten-free one-pot-meal that is creamy and full of flavor.
 The perfect cozy dinner for the cooler months!

 Risotto was one of the first "fancy" things I learned how to make.
-When I was in high school, pretty much all I watched was The Food Network.
+When I was in high school, all I watched was The Food Network.
 I watched so many episodes about risotto.
-Something about it seemed so fancy to me.
-The first risotto I made was a Food Network Recipe that had shrimp and peas in it and I just remember thinking "Yes, I am officially a chef now".
-And while my food philosophy and taste have changed, my love for risotto endures.
-So, if you want to feel like a fancy chef, or to make a special Valentines Day or date night dinner, make this Vegan Leek and Kale Risotto for dinner.
+Something about it seemed really high brow to me.
+So, the first time I made it, I felt like a real chef.
+So, if you want to feel like a fancy chef, or to make a special Valentines Day or date night dinner, make this Vegan Kale and Leek Risotto for dinner.

 How to Trim Leeks

 Leeks look like a giant spring onion.
 And thats because they are in the same family.
-Leeks are more mild than a regular old onion so when you see the amount we are using in this Vegan Leek and Kale Risotto, don't panic.
+Leeks are more mild than a regular onion so when you see the amount we are using in this Vegan Kale and Leek Risotto, don't panic.